linchen1010/News-Browser/README.md

 full-stack project for USC EE599

-The website allow users to browse the news with difference sources.
+The website allow users to browse the news with difference sources and specific categories.

 ## Tool